-- 1. Prepaid meter conversions of electricity meters by June 2023 in phases to reduce non-payment for customers. - 2.
-1x electricity tariff review by June 2022 by professional consultants - 3.
-All remaining properties occupied not yet transferred to owner's names to be transferred to after stand data confirmation that stands are paid for. - 4.
-Vacant parks, and municipal facilities to be leased as to generate more income. - 5.
+- 1. All remaining properties occupied not yet transferred to owner's names to be transferred to after stand data confirmation that stands are paid for. - 2.
+Vacant parks, and municipal facilities to be leased as to generate more income. - 3.
 Old Assets to be auctioned An Auctioneer is appointed matter already.